Perfect state transfer in two dimensions and the bivariate dual-Hahn polynomials: Acknowledgement

 \section{Acknowledgement}

-The research of ST is supported by JSPS KAKENHI (Grant Numbers 19H01792) and that of LV by a discovery grant of the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+The authors would like to thank an anonymous referee for reading the manuscript carefully and the helpful advices which improved the manuscript.
+The research of HM and ST is supported by JSPS KAKENHI (Grant Numbers 21H04073 and 19H01792 respectively) and that of LV by a discovery grant of the Natural Sciences and Engineering Research Council (NSERC) of Canada.